GHOST-UntraceableDigitalDissident/cold-root-identity/README.md

 This is not a client or a relay.
 It is a **spec plus tooling layer** meant to give developers a safe identity lifecycle model.

-> Status: Prototype v0.1.0 — seeking client developer feedback.
+> Status: Reference implementation v0.1.0. — seeking client developer feedback.

 ---